 As in previous years, the NAO has qualified its audit report with regard to Tax Credit errors and fraud.
 In 2009/10 the department paid a net £27.3bn in Child and Working Tax Credits, and estimates that error and fraud resulted in incorrect payments of up to £2.27bn, 8.3% of the total.

 But for long term students of HMRC’s IT disasters, the Auditor General’s report gives an insight into the problems that continue to plague the department’s computing infrastructure.
 The problems with the PAYE system have been evident for years, and paved the way for a major overhaul to standardise numerous separate systems into a single database for employee records.

-The National Insurance and PAYE Service (NPS) went live in a phased implementation that started in June 2009, more than two years’ behind schedule, contributing to a huge backlog of PAYE returns and adding millions more erroneous records when mismatched data from 2008-09 employers' returns were added in.
+The National Insurance and PAYE Service (NPS) went live in a phased implementation that started in June 2009, more than two years’ behind schedule.
+The decision to delay the project was made to protect the integrity of the PAYE system, but built up a huge backlog of PAYE returns in 2007-08 and 08-09.

-By the end of June 2010, estimated a further 2m records were identified as needing review; along with bulk processing of 2008-09 reconciliations, this work will start this month (August).
+At the end of June 2010, estimated a further 2m records were at risk and needed review and will begin bulk processing of 2008-09 reconciliation this month.
 The department is also undertaking a review of the annual coding exercise to identify lessons learned and further actions not addressed by its recovery programme, the NAO reported.

 A spokesman for HMRC apologised for the errors and acknowledged the processing of PAYE returns and coding notices was “not acceptable”.

 “The new system raises the bar in terms of data quality and will in the medium term significantly improve overall accuracy, reducing both under and overpayments,” he added.
 “Our contact centres are able to quickly correct inaccuracies, when contacted by the taxpayer, in part because the new system has for the first time created a single taxpayer record which the contact centre operator can access and amend.”